raulroy45/crypto-compare/README.md

 # Steps
 All the following steps are to be run from a terminal at the root of the local repository file.

-1. conda create crypto -environment.yml
+1. conda create crypto -f environment.yml
 2. conda activate crypto
 3. export FLASK_APP=crypto-compare
 4. flask run